 We’re excited about this new cooperative effort, which over time will result in an extensive archive of educational articles by local experts right here on JARI's website.

 Let us know what topics you’d like to see addressed in Expertise Matters, or you might volunteer to write for us, too.
-Just get in touch with Lauren Brewer at .
+Just get in touch with Lauren Thompson at .

 Content marketing is one of the hottest trends in the industry today.
 Content marketing means you educate and inform customers and prospects about topics relevant your industry, demonstrating your expertise while building relationships.
 MORE>